paritytech/polkadot/roadmap/implementers-guide/src/node/approval/approval-distribution.md

   // These two fields are used in conjunction to construct a view over the unfinalized chain.
   blocks_by_number: BTreeMap<BlockNumber, Vec<Hash>>,
   blocks: HashMap<Hash, BlockEntry>,

+  /// Our view updates to our peers can race with `NewBlocks` updates.
+We store messages received
+  /// against the directly mentioned blocks in our view in this map until `NewBlocks` is received.
+  ///
+  /// As long as the parent is already in the `blocks` map and `NewBlocks` messages aren't delayed
+  /// by more than a block length, this strategy will work well for mitigating the race.
+This is
+  /// also a race that occurs typically on local networks.
+  pending_known: HashMap<Hash, (PeerId, PendingMessage>)>,

   // Peer view data is partially stored here, and partially inline within the `BlockEntry`s
   peer_views: HashMap<PeerId, View>,